Disambiguate Entity Matching using Large Language Models through Relation Discovery: Approach Overview

 \item \textbf{Component}: For parts or constituents of the given entity.
 E.g., "engine" as a component of a "small car".

 \end{itemize}

 \end{example}

-\stitle{Embedding.} In the spirit of blocking, embeddings are utilized to identify generally related entities.
-Given an external database for matching entities, we compute the embedding of the concatencation of attributes of its rows to expedite the discovery of relations during the online phase.
+\stitle{Embedding.} In the spirit of blocking~\cite{papadakis2020blocking}, embeddings are utilized to identify generally similar entities, but not related with respect to a specific relation as embedding is less interpretable.
+Given an external database for matching entities, we compute the embedding of the concatenation of attributes of its rows to expedite the discovery of relations during the online phase.
 By default, the \texttt{ard-002} embedding model is employed, with the generated embeddings being stored in a \texttt{Faiss} index for efficient retrieval.